The Immortal Life of Henrietta Lacks: Critical reception

 Skloot narrates the science lucidly, tracks the racial politics of medicine thoughtfully and tells the Lacks family’s often painful history with grace.
 She also confronts the spookiness of the cells themselves, intrepidly crossing into the spiritual plane on which the family has come to understand their mother’s continued presence in the world.
 Science writing is often just about “the facts.”
 Skloot’s book, her first, is far deeper, braver and more wonderful.

 Dwight Garner of The New York Times wrote:

 I put down Rebecca Skloot’s first book, The Immortal Life of Henrietta Lacks, more than once.
 Ten times, probably.
 Once to poke the fire.
 Once to silence a pinging BlackBerry.
 And eight times to chase my wife and assorted visitors around the house, to tell them I was holding one of the most graceful and moving nonfiction books I’ve read in a very long time …It has brains and pacing and nerve and heart.

+Hilary Mantel writes: "Rebecca Skloot revivifies Henrietta, studying her not only as the originator of her cell line but as a woman embedded in history.
+Her absorbing book is not just about medicine and science but about colour, race, class, superstition and enlightenment, about the painful, transfixing romance of being American. ... it is a fascinating, harrowing and necessary book.

 One reviewer for The New Atlantis, while mostly positive about the book, questioned its ethical arguments about tissue markets and informed consent involving scientists such as Chester M. Southam, and claimed to have found factual errors: one related to the role of HeLa cells in early space missions, and, another related to a statement in the book that says "if all HeLa cells ever grown could have been gathered on a scale, their total weight would have measured more than 50 million metric tons."
 Skloot addresses this question on her website, where she explains how the 50 million metric tons figure was calculated, saying "That calculation was based on the way HeLa cells are known to divide (specifically how often they double their numbers) and the amount of time they’d been alive at the time the calculation was made."
 She clarifies that "it was a hypothetical calculation because that many cells couldn’t have been saved and put on a scale."
 She also says that the figures "were verified before the book went to press by the scientists who did the original calculations, and outside experts."